Lok Sewak Sangh: Background

 LSS had been set up as a local social movement in Manbhum, by leaders like Nibaranchandra Dasgupta and Bibhuti Dasgupta, who had been released from jail in the early 1930s.
 LSS was a Gandhian movement working for Swaraj and social reform.
 They challenged caste hierarchies, preaching to Adivasis and Dalits to participate in social and political life on equal terms with upper caste Hindus.
 The organization sought to fight against discrimination against lepers.

-Foundation
+History

 LSS was constituted as a political party by former leaders of the Indian National Congress, who had played a leading role in the Quit India movement in Purulia District.
 Notable members of this group included Bibhuti Dasgupta and Arun Ghosh.
 Through forming LSS they wanted to promote use of Bengali language in Bengali-dominated areas in southern Bihar state.
 They labelled the imposition of Hindi language as 'linguistic imperialism'.
 After breaking with the Indian National Congress its elected officials resigned and were re-elected on LSS tickets.
 The party adhered to Gandhian socialism.